 Literally by doing shows.
 Showing people that I’m real.
 Doing features and showing my versatility.
 And also finding different ways to interact with the fans to drive traffic back to the project.

-Ending on a personal and somewhat unique note, what artist and/or album would you want played at your wake?
+Ending on a personal and somewhat unique note, what artist and/or album would you want to be played at your wake?

 Everything by Bon Iver, especially the song "Beth/Rest."